We have broad and deep expertise

 - EV owner (CO2 Footprint)

 Sep.
-2016 - World's first commercial V2G operation deployed in Denmark
+2016 - Commercial V2G operation deployed in Denmark

 Through years of intensive dialog with Energinet (Danish TSO) we successfully achieved that Nuvve was qualified to bid on the Frequency Containment Reserves (FCR) service in the Danish Grid with its GIVe EV aggregation platform.